Economics Programs

 - 2

-A minimum of 30 credit hours is required for the major.
+A minimum of 30 credits are required for the Major.

 Economics Concentration Requirements